Superior Journeys - Thoughtfully Designed Ignite a Passion! Invest in Experience™

 Coming Soon! - Barcelona with Lluis Ripoll

-Our tours and workshops are in-the-field experiences exploring the visual richness of the planet; journeys tailored for you, the photographer with a keen desire to refine and hone skills in capturing content and developing a style – all in the beautiful and engaging environs of Cuba, Venice, Barcelona, Scotland, Santa Fe, Upper Mustang and East & Southern Africa – preferably using Leica M, SL or Fuji X digital cameras with prime lenses.
+Our tours and workshops are in-the-field experiences exploring the visual richness of the planet; journeys tailored for you, the photographer with a keen desire to refine and hone skills in capturing content, crafting a story-line, and developing a style – all in the beautiful and engaging environs of Cuba, Mongolia, Venice, Barcelona, Scotland, Santa Fe, Upper Mustang, Papua New Guinea and East & Southern Africa – preferably (but not required) using Leica M, SL or Fuji X digital cameras with prime lenses.
 (Tho it must be noted that 99% of viewers do not care what camera was used; they, like all of us, simply want to see great images!)
 The above systems are well suited to the classic image-making activity in which we engage: travel and street photography/ portraiture, documentary work, an occasional landscape and the ability to lend 'presence' to static objects like buildings and monuments.

 Our Tours are small affairs for 4 to 6 photographers and are accomplished without the frills and gussied up accouterments many tours seem to have moved toward.
 If an all-inclusive, no-expense-spared trip is what you are after, our excursions are probably not for you.
 We concentrate on authentic cultural immersion in some of the last wild, peopled places on earth – while they still exist.